as-phantom/AutoTrader/README.md

 -   Guests can register, view the recent ads, ad's details, search for ads.
 -   Registered users can create ads, add ads to favorite, rate ads, update profile.
--   Only the creator of a quiz can edit and delete it.
+-   Only the creator of a ad can edit and delete it.